-This course can lead directly into several Year 11 and 12 ATAR subjects; Mathematical Methods, Specialist Mathematics, the Sciences; Physics, Chemistry, Biology, Psychology, and Visual Art.
-It familiarises students with many aspects of the Senior courses and the knowledge and understanding and skills gained in Year 10 STEAM will be valuable as a foundation for Senior studies, and for numerous career opportunities beyond schooling.
+This course can lead directly into several Year 11 and 12 General subjects: Mathematical Methods, Specialist Mathematics, Physics, Chemistry, Biology, Psychology, and Visual Art.
+It familiarises students with many aspects of the senior courses and the knowledge and understanding and skills gained in Year 10 Advanced STEAM will be valuable as a foundation for Senior studies, and for numerous career opportunities beyond schooling.

-Mathematics - 10 Extension Mathematics
+Extension Mathematics

-Mathematics Extension is an elective subject studied by students who have a keen interest in Mathematics and are willing to extend their content knowledge, reasoning ability, analytical processes and problem solving skills.
+Extension Mathematics is an elective subject studied by students who have a keen interest in Mathematics and are willing to extend their content knowledge, reasoning ability, analytical processes and problem solving skills.
 Some of the topics covered are part of the 10A section of the Australian Mathematics Curriculum and some go beyond this level.